 - Weekly Baths – Bathing your pet weekly will also help relieve itching and remove environmental allergens from their skin.
 However, it’s very important that you use a shampoo formulated to your pet’s species [cats, dogs, ferrets, etc.]; you can find shampoo that will work to eliminate itching on our online store.

-- Flea Medication – To help prevent allergy symptoms caused by fleas, start your dog on Credelio or cat on Bravecto Plus, both of which can be found in our online store or at our clinic.
+- Flea Medication – To help prevent allergy symptoms caused by fleas, start your dog on one of the medications we recommend, which can be found in our online store or at our clinic.